 Free at Last

 I’m not exaggerating here.
 I truly am FREE.
-The last of my “marathon migraines” (and it was mild comparatively) was mid October, almost four months ago.
+The last of my “marathon migraines” (and it was mild comparatively) was mid-October 2016.
+The longer I follow this plan, the better I feel.
 I seriously pinch myself sometimes, still not quite believing I have at last, as Dr. Turknett loves to say…

 SLAYED THE BEAST!!!

-- The Book – Definitely the place to start in order to truly understand the premise.
+- The Book – This is definitely the place to start in order to truly understand the premise.

-- The Website – Great support, resources, recipes, and ongoing informative articles from Dr. Turknett and his wife Jenny
+- The Website – Great support, resources, recipes, and ongoing informative articles from Dr. Turknett and his wife Jenny.
+(Update: He now has a “Beastslayers Academy” which really breaks it down in a series of videos))

-- The Facebook Group – This group helps tremendously, not only with reinforcement from other people’s success, but to help in a crisis, like on a recent trip, when I got a beast of migraine in flight, just like the old days.
+- The Facebook Group – This group helps tremendously, not only with reinforcement from other people’s success, but to help in a crisis.
+For instance, on a recent trip, I got a beast of migraine in flight, just like the old days.
 Terrified of getting one on the flight home, I put out a plea, got some tips, and their advice totally worked.

 - Primal Provisions – Baffled about what to eat?
 Jenny Turknett has put together a weekly dinner plan, complete with meal prep instructions to make the work week easier.
 Well worth the subscription.